 at build time.

-For both MySQL Server and Connector/C, you can install a binary distribution that contains the C API files pre-built, or you can use a source distribution and build the C API files yourself.
+You can install a binary distribution that contains the C API files pre-built, or you can use a source distribution and build the C API files yourself.

 The names of the library files to use when linking C API client applications depend on the library type and platform for which a distribution is built: